mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 <b><font color=#FF0000>If you follow this tutorial but find yourself stuck, please submit an issue in the <a id="tutorialIssue" href="https://github.com/OSIPI/OSIPI_CAPLEX/issues">github repository</a> and include all steps you have taken and the full traceback to the error you've encountered so we may improve this page.</font></b>

 This is a basic tutorial on how to contribute to the website if you've never used github, git or written any code for a website before.
+You can either [use a remote environment](#work-in-a-new-development-container) via GitHub, or [use your local machine](#install-anaconda).

 [Click here](#where-to-find-documentation) to skip the "setting up workspace" tutorial.

+<font size=5>Work in a remote environment</font>

 ## Work in a new development container